 The easiest way to get your favorite guitar sounds from your iOS device.
 However, as we mentioned above, the analog interface is only compatible with pre-iPhone 7 models.

-2) Lightning interfaces with single guitar input (NOT for iPhone 7)
+2) Lightning interfaces with single guitar input (NOT for iPhone 7 and later models)

 - Apogee Jam